elixir-lang/elixir/README.md

 However, if tests fail, it is likely that you have an outdated Erlang/OTP version (Elixir requires Erlang/OTP 21.0 or later).
 You can check your Erlang/OTP version by calling `erl` in the command line.
-You will see some information as follows:
+You will see some information similar to:

     Erlang/OTP 21 [erts-9.0] [smp:2:2] [async-threads:10] [kernel-poll:false]